MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-database-engine.md

   In [Azure Data Studio](always-encrypted-query-columns-ads.md#parameterization-for-always-encrypted) or [SSMS](always-encrypted-query-columns-ssms.md#param), it's essential to apply parameterization for Always Encrypted variables to execute queries that handle values associated with encrypted columns.
 This includes scenarios such as inserting data into encrypted columns or applying filters on them (in cases where deterministic encryption is used).

-- [Use table-valued parameters](../../tables/use-table-valued-parameters-database-engine.md) targeting encrypted columns aren't supported.
+- [Table-valued parameters](../../tables/use-table-valued-parameters-database-engine.md) targeting encrypted columns aren't supported.

 - Queries using the following clauses aren't supported: